 Should I compare car insurance quotes annually?

 Yes, compare car insurance rates each year or after major life changes like moving, getting married or adding a vehicle.
-Rates change often, and comparing each year helps you avoid overpaying.
+Rates change often, and even loyal customers get better deals elsewhere.

 What's the best way to compare car insurance rates?